whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Healthy Cultures Were the Norm for Millions of Years.md

 People would go back and forth between the new and old sites as they prepared the new town.
 Everyone took responsibility for their neighbors' wellbeing.
 Following the golden rule, each person treated the others the way they would want to be treated.

-### Protecting the Land

-In every healthy culture I've found, in addition to standing in solidarity with each other, the people also stand in solidarity with the Earth.
-In other words, the people also stand for the needs of the nonhumans they live with.

-The Sioux sought to protect the water from oil spills by leading the Dakota Access Pipeline protests in 2016 in North America.
-In 2010, the Indian government evicted many Jenu Kuruba people from their ancestral land, supposedly to protect local populations of endangered tigers.
-The Jenu Kuruba noted that the tiger population was so high where they lived precisely because they worship the tigers, as well as the other nonhumans.
-"To worship" means "to respect," so the Jenu Kuruba simply live in a way that respects the tigers.
-The Jenu Kuruba demanded to be allowed to return and that the Indian government stop giving mining companies leases on their homeland.

-In Africa, the Mbuti likewise rejected a government so-called "conservation" effort that tried to force them off their land while companies came to dig for gold.
-One hunter named Mapenzi said, "We know how to protect our forest because nobody knows it the way we do.
-We know where the animals give birth, where they sleep and during which periods one must never kill them...
-The animals that the modern law wants to conserve are already under our customary protection.
-These are the laws our ancestors established."
-Stories from other nations in northern Asia, South America and around the world show whole nations of people similarly living in solidarity with each other and the Earth.

 ### Trustworthy and Generous

 The more I read, the more I found stories of nations that currently or in the recent past were similar to the Ashaninka.
 Superficially, of course, they were and are different -- Eskimos in the arctic might have very different clothes, food, or ceremonies than the Gumbaynggirr of Australia, or the Jenu Kuruba in Asia.
 But I kept noticing deep, beautiful patterns that healthy cultures seem to all share in common when they are able to live in a traditional way.